BerkeleyTrue/dotfiles/.config/nvim/kanban.md

 # To Do

+- rewrite scroll fix
+  - original still bug
+  - rethink algorithm
 - builtin kanban in markdown files
   - use nvim ui to provide kanban boards
   - move tasks using vim motion
   - find kanbans within file
+- defasync macro should fold through symbols and replace binds with await
+  - modify acase to account for the above

+# Doing

-- build vim-signature replacement
+- [ ] build vim-signature replacement
   > see: sign_place, sign_define
   > see: chentoast/marks.nvim
-- [ ] defasync macro should fold through symbols and replace binds with await
-  - modify acase to account for the above

-# Doing

-- [ ] create fennel help docs from fennel reference
-  - ala luaref helpdocs

 # Done (2024)